Wemmershoek

 Wemmershoek is a settlement in Cape Winelands District Municipality in the Western Cape province of South Africa.

 Wemmershoek is a small village at the junction of the R301 and R45 roads.
 The Wemmershoek Dam on the Wemmershoek River was established in 1957.

+The town is about 7 km west of Franschhoek and about 2 km south of De Hollandsche Molen.